rackerlabs/technical-blog/_posts/2019-11-27-recover-the-Oracle-voting-disk-when-its-backup-is-missing.md

 #### Step 3: Verify that the CSR service did not start

 After reboot, the CSR service should not be running because you disabled it in Step 2.
-Run the following commmand to check if the CRS service started:
+Run the following command to check if the CRS service started:

     root@testdb01:/oracle/11.2.0/grid/bin# ./crsct check crs